Why Does Your Cat Like Sleeping on Your Head?

 The Goal Might Be to Stay Warm and Cozy

 As a cat owner, you have probably noticed that your companion likes to find some of the warmest spots in the house to lounge and take a nap.
 She might even make her way under the covers of your bed or wait for you to cover her with a blanket.
 Like people, some kitties might feel most comfortable when they can be nice and warm, so it’s their goal to get cozy, and the ideal spot might be near your head throughout the night.
+To be fair, there is hardly a cat in the world that doesn’t like to snooze in the coziest spot possible.
 But why near your head, in particular, and not, say, near your feet or at your side?

 Some feline experts think that this behavior has something to do with the fact that humans lose heat through their heads.
+Makes sense, right?
+Your body is tucked in, staying warm under the blankets throughout the night.
+But it is the head that remains uncovered.
 By staying near your head, your cat can remain comfortable throughout the night.
 So, basically, your kitty might choose your pillow as a warm and cozy place to sleep because other areas of the bed might be too cool for her.
 Seems like a sensible decision, doesn’t it?

 It’s Just Love!